 Ingredients and substitutions

-Cottage cheese is a common ingredient in kugel.
-If you dislike curds in your kugel, it can be substituted with heavy cream or half & half for a smooth, creamy custard.
+- Cottage cheese - A common ingredient in kugel.
+If you dislike curds in your kugel, it can be blended until smooth in a food processor first, or substituted with an equal quantity of heavy cream or half & half for a smooth, creamy custard.

 The first kugel was savory and made with bread and flour.
 About 800 years ago, bread was replaced with noodles.
 Eventually, eggs were added, as well as cottage cheese, to make the custard-like casserole that is common today.
 (Source: Wikipedia - kugel)